-One of the common questions we get in the store is what flour should be used when?
+One of the most common questions we get at Sprout The Grocer is what flour should be used when?
 We have decided to break it down below with a few tips thrown into the mix.

 The primary difference between each type of flour is the protein content.
 Flour made from high-protein wheat varieties (which have 10 to 14 percent protein content) is called “hard wheat.”
 Flour made from low-protein wheat varieties (which have 5 to 10 percent protein content) is called “soft wheat.”